zacanger/scrapegh/README.md

 scrapegh username following
 ```

-note: options that are empty (like if there's nothing in `activity`) will probably just throw errors right now.

-future:
+It'll give you what you've asked for, in nice, pretty JSON.

+Try it with [jq](https://stedolan.github.io/jq/): `scrapegh zacanger following | jq .`

+Or with [ccat](https://github.com/jingweno/ccat): `scrapegh r-walsh | ccat`.

+Or with [prettyjson](https://www.npmjs.com/package/prettyjson): `scrapegh geordyn repos | prettyjson`

+Notes: Non-exsistent users will get a 404.  `activity` seems broken right now.
+Working on that.

+The Future:
+  * Features
-* features
+  * Usability
-* docs
+  * Decent docs
-* usability
+  * Tests
+  * Using all of `github-scraper`'s functionality in this tool.
-* basically everything
+  * Basically everything